Check out these ghastly Greek myths from the time of the Ancient Greeks! Read on, if you dare...

 Created thousands of years ago, Greek myths were epic stories about Greek gods, passed down over generations.
 They often feature heroic battles and terrible creatures, and taught the importance of bravery, intelligence, and right and wrong.
 They showed that even the gods, like mortal men, could be punished or rewarded for their actions.
-Details of the ancient tales have been found on artefacts such as pottery and stone statues.
+Details of the ancient tales have been found on everything from pottery to temples to stone statues!

-Greek myths were a huge part of the religion in Ancient Greece, and they offer a glimpse into the beliefs of the people who told them - hence why they're still fascinating people today.
-Check out five of these terrifying tales below, and meet the people-eating, fire-breathing beasts and the heroes who battled them!
+Greek myths were a huge part of the religion in Ancient Greece, and offer a glimpse into the lives of the ancient people who told them.
+Check out five of these fascinating Greek myths below, and meet the people-eating, fire-breathing beasts and the heroes who battled them!

 The Monster: Scylla and Charybdis